 Last week, we traveled to Victoria, British Columbia, to visit some family.
 We did a few excursions and explored beautiful British Columbia one day at a time.
 All-in-all, we spent a fraction of what we could have spent simply because we are conscious about our money and enjoy the simpler things in life.

 On our second day there, we drove out to the Goldstream Provincial Park for a short hike of the Mount Finlayson Trail and enjoyed the views of the city.
 Located only 20 kilometers west of downtown Victoria, it immerses you in nature and makes you forget the daily noise of the city.

 Hiking in the old-growth forest and breathing the misty, cold, fresh air, and embracing nature were wonderful.
 The trail heads up to the summit of the mountain, up 419 meters.

 The forest was very green and home to Red Cedar trees that are over 400 years old!
 Hiking up, we saw Douglas fir, Arbutus, Garry oak trees and plenty of small plants but after half an hour we were on the rocks.
 Climbing above the treeline was very steep and strenuous but well worth the effort once we reached the summit.
 We were doing some scrambling on loose rock and walking on the very edge of steep cliffs but we survived. 🙂 Once at the top, we enjoyed our packed homemade sandwiches while taking in the view.

 Skiing is our one big spend

 We try to live our lives to maximize our experiences and optimize our happiness.
 Skiing happens to be one thing that brings us both a lot of joy, keeps us active, and gets through the winter.
-We love the amazing views, the challenging slopes, and trilling descents we experience on a day on the mountain.
+We love the amazing views, the challenging slopes, and thrilling descents we experience on a day on the mountain.